elhimov/tarantool/changelogs/unreleased/gh-6882-fix-negative-datetime-intervals.md

 ...
 ```
    i.e. 2 immediately called `date.now()` produce very close values, whose
-   difference should be close to 0, not 1 second. (gh-6882);
+   difference should be close to 0, not 1 second (gh-6882).